H. Wayne Huizenga Club in Palm City

-Too Good programs are evidence-based interactive lessons, games, and activities for members ages 6-12, that teach students the social and emotional learning skills they need for sucess in school and life.
+Too Good programs are evidence-based, interactive lessons, games, and activities for members ages 6-12, that teach students the social and emotional learning skills they need for success in school and life.

 Torch Clubs are charted small-group leadership and service clubs for boys and girls ages 11-13.

 Youth of the Year is the Boys & Girls Clubs of America's premier recognition program, celebrating the extraordinary achievements of Club members.